osmanelsirdarra/osmanelsirdarra/README.md

 - 👋 Hi, I’m @osmanelsirdarra
 - 👀 I’m interested in asp.net mvc seenity
-- 🌱 I’m currently learning it
+- 🌱 I’m currently learning it with react
-- 💞️ I’m looking to collaborate on all subjects related to serenity
+- 💞️ I’m looking to collaborate on all subjects related to them
-- 📫 How to reach me my email
+- 📫 How to reach me

 <!---
 osmanelsirdarra/osmanelsirdarra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.